Food in School

 Guests at Lunch-Time

-Parents are welcome to join the children for a school meal.
+Due to Covid restrictions we are unable to invite guests in for lunch.
+Once restrictions have been lifted parents are welcome to join the children for a school meal.
 Please simply let the school office know at the beginning of the week.
 The cost of a meal for adults is £3.55.

 Juniors Packed lunch